Andrew Vickers

 Andrew Julian Vickers (born 11 February 1967) is a biostatistician and attending research methodologist at Memorial Sloan Kettering Cancer Center.
-Since 2013, he has also been professor of public health at Weill Cornell Medical College.
+Since 2013, he has also been the professor of public health at Weill Cornell Medical College.
 He is the statistical editor for the peer-reviewed journal European Urology.

 Education and career

 Vickers received his B.A. from the University of Cambridge in 1989 and his D.Phil. from the University of Oxford in 1999.
 He joined Memorial Sloan Kettering in 1999 as an assistant attending research methodologist, before being appointed an associate attending research methodologist there in 2006 and an attending research methodologist in 2012.